MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CASMailbox.md

 ```

 ### -OWAEnabled
 The OWAEnabled parameter enables or disables access to the mailbox using Outlook on the web (formerly known as Outlook Web App or OWA).
+Disabling OWA using this parameter will also disable the new Outlook for Windows.
 Valid values are:

 - $true: Access to the mailbox using Outlook on the web is enabled.
 This is the default value.
 - $false: Access to the mailbox using Outlook on the web is disabled.
 The other Outlook on the web settings in this cmdlet are ignored.